soxueren/atsd/api/sql/examples/select-atsd_series.md

 ## Limitations

-Queries with `atsd_series` table do not support the following capabilities:
+Queries with the `atsd_series` table do not support the following capabilities:

 * `JOIN` queries are not supported.
 * When multiple metrics are specified, all columns in the `SELECT` expression must be specified explicitly.
 Namely, `SELECT *`, `SELECT tags.*`, `SELECT metric.tags.*` are not allowed if the `WHERE` clause includes multiple metrics.